Science at Corringham School.

 SPACE themed Science Week

-We have recently held a Space themed Science Week which saw all classes centring their learning around Space.
+In March, we held a Space themed Science Week which saw all classes centering their learning around Space.
 We launched the Space week with an evening of stargazing activities in January.
 The weather was kind to us and it didn’t rain!
 We even saw Venus and some of the constellations.
 Children were also able to look through a huge telescope, curtesy of Mrs Watt-Jones’ father.
 We had a visit from Mr Bolsover (Poppy & Ben’s daddy) who opened our science week with a special assembly where he shared about his visit to Russia at the Space Centre.
 He then went on a Q&A visit to each of the classrooms.
 The children enjoyed asking relevant questions and learning more about how science impacts the workplace.
 If you have a job which involves science and would like to share your experience with our wonderful children, please contact the office, Mrs Burnett or Mrs Jones.

 During our science week, we held a Science Fair which exhibited the children’s projects undertaken at home.
 A big thank you to all the parents who supported their child in making their project.
 The Science Fair was a great success and was very well supported, the school hall was packed!